March 19, 2020

 How to Stay Safe While Babysitting

-If you are an adult over 50 and would like to help watch your grandkids, here are a few tips to help stay safe:
+If you are an adult and would like to help watch your grandkids, here are a few tips to help stay safe:

 - Be sure to only look after immediate family who are showing no symptoms of illness.